IsaMalekzadeh/API_Project_Isa_Malekzadeh/README.md

 # API_Project_Isa_Malekzadeh

 ## Theme
 I chose for the theme drinks.
-This means you could add drinks with a descriprion of them and also the price and how many of those drinks are in stock.
+This means you could add drinks with a description and for each drink you can add a price and how many of the drinks you have in stock.

 ## API Demonstration